adamkurth/reborn_dev/doc/html/_sources/beams.rst.txt

 Wavelength might be accompanied by a FWHM spread in photon energy :math:`\Delta E/E`, and the nominal beam direction might be accompanied by the beam divergence FWHM.
-The bornagain package does not make a general assumption about the beam direction, but the [0,0,1] direction is most commonly used so far.
+The bornagain package does not make a general assumption about the beam direction, but the [0,0,1] direction is most commonly used (in particular, the viewers in bornagain assume that to be the direction thus far).

 Beam polarization can also be important:

    :math:`\hat{u}` is the polarization vector for the x-ray beam.

 This single vector is appropriate for linearly polarized beams.
 For beams that are not purely linearly polarized, one can sum the contributions from each of the two polarizations.
-The second polarization vector is of course :math:`\hat{u}\times\hat{b}` .
+The second polarization vector is equal to :math:`\hat{u}\times\hat{b}` .

-So far we've not really used the Beam class... but eventually we will...

-TODO: Add spectrum handling to beam class
+You can find more information about what this class does by looking at the API documentation.